joshcanhelp/josh-to-11/content/md/post/26-building-a-homepage-from-a-blog-part-1-conceptualization-and-planning.md

 ---
 title: "Building a homepage from a blog: Part 1: Conceptualization and Planning"
 layout: post
-excerpt: ""
+excerpt: "When I’m complete, joshcanhelp.com will point to a home page on this blog, directing people to information about me and what I do."
 date: 2008-08-07 17:00:20
 modified: 2016-04-03 02:33:18
 permalink: building-a-homepage-from-a-blog-part-1-conceptualization-and-planning/index.html
-tags: ["About JoshCanHelp", "Web Strategy"]
+tags: ["About JoshCanHelp", "Design"]
-featured_img:
+featured_img: /_images/2008/08/website_design1-150x150.jpg
 wpid: 63
 ---